Iranian, b. 1986

 Lives and works in Baltimore, MD

 Having recently completed his MFA at the Maryland Institute College of Art, Taha Heydari uses his minutely detailed brushwork to reveal and comment on the issues of racial identity, prejudice, and propoganda in the United States and the Middle East.
 Particularly of interest to Heydari are the ways in which the seductive power of media imagery is being used to shape perceptions and outcomes in the regions.

-Taha Heydari's work has been presented in solo exhibitions at Ethan Cohen Fine Arts, New York, NY (2015) and the Azad Art Gallery, Tehran, IR (2011 and 2010), and has been featured in group exhibitions at venues that include the Touch Gallery, Cambridge, MA (2014); Castrum Peregrini, Amsterdam, NL (2013); the Mah Mehr Art Gallery, Tehran, IR (2012); the De Winkelhaak Gallery, Antwerp, BE (2012); the 1x1 Gallery, Dubai, UAE (2012); Frameless Gallery, London, UK (2011); the Freies Museum, Berlin, DE (2011); and the Museum of Contemporary Art, Tehran, IR (2009).
+Taha Heydari's work has been presented in solo exhibitions at Ethan Cohen Fine Arts, New York, NY (2015) and the Azad Art Gallery, Tehran, Iran (2011 and 2010), and has been featured in group exhibitions at venues that include the Touch Gallery, Cambridge, MA (2014); Castrum Peregrini, Amsterdam, NL (2013); the Mah Mehr Art Gallery, Tehran, Iran (2012); the De Winkelhaak Gallery, Antwerp, Belgium (2012); the 1x1 Gallery, Dubai, UAE (2012); Frameless Gallery, London, UK (2011); the Freies Museum, Berlin, Germany (2011); and the Museum of Contemporary Art, Tehran, Iran (2009).
 In June 2017, the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC presented his first institutional solo show, entitled Taha Heydari: Subliminal.
 Heydari received his BFA from the Art University of Tehran and an MFA from the LeRoy E. Hoffberger School of Painting at the Maryland Institute College of Art.